 Can I get alimony?

-Alimony (spousal support) is financial support paid by, or to, your spouse.
+Alimony, also known as spousal support or maintenance, is financial support paid by one spouse to the other.
 A judge can grant you alimony if you:

 - lack sufficient property to meet your reasonable needs and the standard of living you had during your marriage, especially if you need to go through training or education to get a job;